Dynamic Graph Convolutional Networks Using the Tensor M-Product: Numerical Experiments

-where $f(m,n,t) \in \Rb^{C}$ is a one-hot vector encoding the true class of the edge $(m,n)$ at time $t$, and $\alpha \in \Rb^{C}$ is a vector summing to 1 which contains the weight of each class.
-Since the bitcoin and Reddit datasets are so skewed, we weigh the minority class more heavily in the loss function for those datasets, and treat $\alpha$ as a hyperparameter; see Appendix~\ref{sec:hyperparameter-tuning} for details.
+where $\alpha \in \Rb^{C}$ is a vector summing to 1 which contains the weight of each class.
+For edge classification, $f(m,n,t) \in \Rb^{C}$ is a one-hot vector encoding the true class of the edge $(m,n)$ at time $t$.
+For link prediction, $f(m,n,t) \in \Rb^2$ is also a one-hot vector, but now encoding if the edge is an existing or non-existing edge.
+As appropriate, we weigh the minority class more heavily in the loss function for skewed datasets, and treat $\alpha$ as a hyperparameter.
+See Section~\ref{sec:hyperparameter-tuning} of the supplement for further details on the experiment setup, including the training setup and how hyperparameter tuning is done.

 The experiments are implemented in PyTorch with some preprocessing done in Matlab.
-Our code will eventually be made available at \url{https://github.com/OsmanMalik}.
+Our code is available at \url{https://github.com/IBM/TM-GCN}.
 In the experiments, we use an edge life of $l=10$, a bandwidth $b = 20$, and $F' = 6$ output features.
-Since the graphs in the considered datasets are directed, we also investigate the impact of symmetrizing the adjacency matrices, where the symmetrized version of an adjacency matrix $\Abf$ is defined as $\Abf_{\text{sym}} \defeq 1/2(\Abf + \Abf^\top)$.
+For \ours, we consider two variants of the $\Mbf$ matrix (M1 and M2); see the supplement for details.

 We compare our method with three other methods.
-The first one is a variant of the WD-GCN by \citet{manessi2019}, which they specify in Equation~(8a) of their paper.
+The first one is a variant of the WD-GCN by \cite{manessi2019}, which they specify in Equation~(8a) of their paper.
 For the LSTM layer in their description, we use $6$ output features instead of $N$.
 This is to avoid overfitting and make the method more comparable to ours which uses 6 output features.
-For the final layer, we use the same prediction model as that used by \citet{pareja2019} for edge classification.
-The second method is a 1-layer variant of EvolveGCN-H by \citet{pareja2019}.
-The third method is a simple baseline which uses a 1-layer version of the GCN by \citet{kipf2016}.
+The second method is a 1-layer variant of EvolveGCN-H by \cite{pareja2019}.
+The third method is a simple baseline which uses a 1-layer version of the GCN by \cite{kipf2016}.
 It uses the same weight matrix $\Wbf$ for all temporal graphs.
 Both EvolveGCN-H and the baseline GCN use 6 output features as well.
+We use the prediction model \eqref{eq:prediction-model} as the final layer in all models we compare.